 print(“RMSE:”, rmse)

-Let’s look at an example of how to calculate RMSE using NumPy in Python:
+Let’s examine an example of calculating RMSE using NumPy in Python:

 import numpy as np